 There’s no right or wrong answer to this question, but there are a few very important distinctions you should be aware of.

-Essentially when shooting in RAW you're saving ALL of the information that your camera records of an image, and it is not altered in anyway.
+Essentially when shooting in RAW you’re saving ALL of the information that your camera records of an image, and it’s not altered in anyway.
 This gives you the most detail possible, as well as some pretty massive file sizes.

 Most people traditionally shoot in jpeg format.
 These are compressed files that are much easier to work with and usually smaller file sizes.
 Most cameras will also tweak them a little bit to include more vivid colors out directly out of the camera.

 Does it make sense for you to shoot in RAW?
 On a day to day basis, probably not.
 Unless you’re a professional photographer these photos will probably just take more space than necessary and not look as good directly out of the camera as their jpeg counterparts.
 So if you don’t want to do a lot of editing to your photos, don’t shoot in RAW.

 Not to mention the fact that as camera technology advances and changes, the specific RAW file format your camera outputs, has the potential to be tougher to use in the future.

 However, there are times that shooting in RAW can be really beneficial.

 For me personally, if I’m shooting a beautiful sunset and doing HDR I will almost always shoot in RAW.
 Why?
 Well for one, I know I’m going to be editing the photos later, so I’m not concerned about the additional processing of the jpeg.

 More importantly however, is it provides a safety net.

 Raw Photo HDR: How to Create an HDR Photo with One RAW File